Zigazou/php-serialize-edit/README.md

 - `D:"a"/"b"` deletes the `"b"` key in a PHP array indexed by the `"a"` key in another PHP array (The `"a"` is not deleted)

+## Unserializing
+This script uses an intermediate data structure to hold anything necessary to reencode a PHP structure back to its serialized version.

+The intermediate data structure uses standard Python data types:

+- PHP integer → Python int
+- PHP double → Python float
+- PHP array → Python list of tuples (key, value)
+- PHP boolean → Python bool
+- PHP null → Python None
+- PHP object → Python tuple (class_name, list_of_properties) where
+  list_of_properties is a list of tuples (key, value)

 ## License
 MIT License